percona/postgresql-docs/docs/solutions/postgis-deploy.md

     1. Enable Percona repository

         As other components of Percona Distribution for PostgreSQL, PostGIS is available from Percona repositories.
-Use the [`percona-release`](https://docs.percona.com/percona-software-repositories/installing.html) repository management tool to enable the repository.
+Use the [`percona-release` :octicons-link-external-16:](https://docs.percona.com/percona-software-repositories/installing.html) repository management tool to enable the repository.

         ```{.bash data-prompt="$"}
         $ sudo percona-release setup ppg{{pgversion}}